Nikolay Kharitonov: 2004 presidential campaign

-Kharitonov was strongly supported by Gennady Zyuganov.
+Kharitonov was strongly supported by party leader Gennady Zyuganov.
 Many of Kharitonov's advertisements featured Zyuganov speaking on behalf of his candidacy.
-Zyuganov had originally wanted for the party to abstain from participating in the elections, however he could not coalesce the party in agreement on non-participation and ultimately supported Kharitonov.
-Some in the party had hoped that Kharitonov would withdraw during the course of the election campaign in order to protests what the party considered to be the "undemocratic nature" of the election.
+Although Zyuganov had originally wanted the party to abstain from participating in the elections to protest what he considered to be the "undemocratic nature" of the election, he could not coalesce the party in agreement on non-participation and ultimately supported Kharitonov.